elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the term's variable is nil, abort with "I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`

-`If the term's kind is "_literal", abort with "You've got the wrong kind of variable here._" and the rider.`
+`If the term's kind is "_literal", abort with "You've got the wrong kind of variable here." and the rider.`

-`If the term's type's length is not 4, abort with "You've got the wrong kind of variable here._" and the rider.`
+`If the term's type's length is not 4, abort with "You've got the wrong kind of variable here." and the rider.`

-`If the rider's token is not "to", abort with "I was expecting the word 'to', but found '" then the rider's token then "'._" and the rider; exit.`
+`If the rider's token is not "to", abort with "I was expecting the word 'to', but found '" then the rider's token then "'." and the rider; exit.`

 `Move the rider (compiler rules).`

-`If the rider's token is not "routine", abort with "I was expecting the word 'routine' but found '" then the rider's token then "'._" and the rider; exit.`
+`If the rider's token is not "routine", abort with "I was expecting the word 'routine' but found '" then the rider's token then "'." and the rider; exit.`

 `Move the rider (compiler rules).`